timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 636.md

       * (i) GUARANTEE FEE WAIVER.—The Administrator may not collect a guarantee fee described in paragraph (18) in connection with a loan made under this paragraph to a veteran or spouse of a veteran on or after October 1, 2015.

-      * (ii) EXCEPTION.—If the President's budget for the upcoming fiscal year, submitted to Congress pursuant to section 1105(a) of title 31, includes a cost for the program established under this subsection that is above zero, the requirements of clause (i) shall not apply to loans made during such upcoming fiscal year.

-      * (iii) DEFINITION.—In this subparagraph, the term "veteran or spouse of a veteran" means—
+      * (ii) DEFINITION.—In this subparagraph, the term "veteran or spouse of a veteran" means—

         * (I) a veteran, as defined in section 632(q)(4) of this title;